Hellenic Army Veterinary Service: Independent operation

 A. Tsirikos served as the commander of the Veterinary Service between 1936 and 1941.
 Following the outbreak of the Greco-Italian War on 28 October 1940, the number of conscripted military veterinarians stood at 150.
-190 additional veterinarian positions were created during the coursed of the war, of which 80% were filled.
+190 additional veterinarian positions were created during the course of the war, of which 80% were filled.
 At the time military veterinary hospitals operated in Athens, Thessaloniki, Larissa and Eleftheroupoli.
 In addition there were three veterinary equipment warehouses in Athens, Thessaloniki and Kavala.
 Following the Greek defeat in the German invasion of Greece military veterinarians hid veterinary scientific material from the enemy in caches which were successfully retrieved after the end of the Axis occupation of Greece.
+The HAVS took an active part during the Greek Civil War (1946–1949).
+A common issue during the war was the lackluster training of muleteers and the use of locally produced pack saddles which were unsuitable for large breeds of equidae imported from USA.
+This resulted in the frequent occurrence of saddle related injuries among the animals.

 The mountainous terrain of the country and the absence of an adequate road network meant that the Veterinary Service continued to train both veterinarians and muleteers into the 1950s.
 The wide use of frozen food and the gradual modernization of the army led to the mass retraining of Greek military veterinarians abroad starting from 1953.
+The same year marked the introduction of the first mobile laboratory in HAVS' service.
 By 1969, most of the unit's personnel had acquired a specialization in one of the fields of veterinary public health.
 Food safety became the main focus of its operation.